My shopping cart

 1 lemon, to serve

 Heat the oil in a large pot over a medium–high heat.
 Add the onion and cook for 3–4 minutes until it begins to become translucent.
 Add the tomatoes and cook for 3 minutes until the tomatoes release their juices.
-Add the remaining ingredients, then bring to the boil.
+Add the remaining ingredients, then bring to a boil.
 Immediately reduce the heat to a gentle simmer and cook for 20 minutes, or until the vegetables are tender, the soup has thickened and the chicken is cooked – a thermometer will read 74°C (165°F) when inserted into the thickest part of the breast and the juices of the chicken will run clear.

 When the chicken is cooked, remove from the pot and leave until cool enough to handle.
 Using your hands, shred all the meat and discard the bones.
 Add the meat back to the soup and season with salt and freshly ground black pepper.
 Squeeze the lemon juice into the soup, adding as much tangy flavor as possible without it becoming sour, and garnish with cilantro sprigs.